Yale-EEB723/finalproject/README.md

 ## Methods
 I will work with published data, mostly located in the 1K Bat genome project and NCBI.
 I plan on doing a compatisson of bat genomes with other mammal species (utilize published genomes) to study the evolution of immune genes genes.
 Following Zheng et al. (2011), I also expect that bat and viruses coexistance across long timescales to have influenced selective pressure on bat genomes.
 Especially on immune genes.

+Downloaded bat genome of Myotis lucifugus
+Identified that I need TLR genes 3, 7, 8 and 9
+In NCBI I performed a query of "gene" -> "Toll Like Receptor" AND Myotis lucifugus.
+Stored locally as gene_results.txt

+# In NCBI gene search:
+(Toll Like receptor) AND Myotis lucifugus
+# Look at TLR 3, 7, 8 and 9

 ## Casey: I have some troubled identifying which methods to use to answer my questions at the moment.